coder/coder/docs/templates/authentication.md

 - Pass credentials to the provisioner as parameters.
-- Preferred: Execute the Coder server in an environment that is authenticated with the cloud provider.
+- Preferred: Execute the Coder server in an environment that is authenticated with the provider.

 We encourage the latter approach where supported:

 - Simplifies the template.
-- Keeps cloud provider credentials out of Coder's database, making it a less valuable target for attackers.
+- Keeps provider credentials out of Coder's database, making it a less valuable target for attackers.
 - Compatible with agent-based authentication schemes, which handle credential rotation or ensure the credentials are not written to disk.